 Under the FSA and the IFSA (as the case may be), the appointment of directors, chief executive officer (CEO), and the chairman of a bank is subject to the prior written approval of BNM.
-A person is disqualified from being appointed or elected, or reappointed or reelected as a chairman of the Board or a director or a CEO of a bank if, for example, that person is an undischarged bankrupt, has suspended payments or has compounded with his creditors whether in or outside of Malaysia; a charge for a criminal offence relating to dishonesty or fraud under any written law or the law of any country, territory or place outside Malaysia, has been proven against that person; that person is prohibited from being a director of a company or in any way, whether directly or indirectly, be concerned or take part in the management of a company in Malaysia pursuant to a court order made under section 130A of the Malaysian Companies Act, 1965 and has not obtained any leave of the court under the same section; or under any law relating to prevention of crime, drug trafficking or immigration, an order of detention, supervision, or deportation has been made against that person or any form of restriction or supervision by bond or otherwise, has been imposed on that person.
+A person is disqualified from being appointed or elected, or reappointed or reelected as a chairman of the Board or a director or a CEO of a bank if, for example, that person is an undischarged bankrupt, has suspended payments or has compounded with his creditors whether in or outside of Malaysia; a charge for a criminal offence relating to dishonesty or fraud under any written law or the law of any country, territory or place outside Malaysia, has been proven against that person; that person is prohibited from being a director of a company or in any way, whether directly or indirectly, be concerned or take part in the management of a company in Malaysia pursuant to a court order made under section 130A of the Malaysian Companies Act, 1965 and has not obtained any leave of the court under the same section; or under any law relating to prevention of crime, drug trafficking or immigration, an order of detention, supervision, or deportation has been made against that person.
 BNM may specify fit and proper requirements to be complied with by a chairman or a director or a CEO of a bank, which may include minimum criteria relating to probity, personal integrity and reputation, competency and capacity, and financial integrity.

-BNM's Guidelines on Corporate Governance for Licensed Institutions (as updated on 19 June 2013) sets out board principles and minimum standards as well as specific requirements for sound corporate governing which are expected of a bank and its holding companies and stipulate, inter alia, that:
+BNM's Guidelines on Corporate Governance for Licensed Institutions (as updated on 19 June 2013) sets out board principles and minimum standards as well as well as specific requirements for sound corporate governing which are expected of a bank and its holding companies and stipulate, inter alia, that: